dhirsch1138/cc65_template/README.md

 # Introduction
-This is my meager attempt to create functional 6502 dev container template for use with ben eater's 6502 projects.
+This is my meager attempt to create functional 6502 dev container template.
 This template is targeted for VSCode but could easily be adapted (see the vscode extensions in the devcontainer.json).
+The examples modeled on Ben Eater's "blink.s" program from his 6502 tutorial videos.

 It gives you:
 * An installed and configured 6502 compile chain in cc65, with the 'make file' already built